uwu-shepards/horse/Readme.md

-# Mantrachain
+# Horse

-Mantrachain is a global real-world assets platform built on blockchain technology.
+Horse is a global real-world assets platform built on blockchain technology.
 It leverages advanced blockchain features to facilitate the tokenization and trading of real-world assets.

 ## Table of Contents